loning/universe/core_explain.md

 #### Essence of Light and Massless Particles

-Light and massless particles are subjective classical projection phenomena of the observer's classicalization of quantum domain energy state evolution paths:
+Light is not a classical particle, but a subjective classical projection of an observer's classicalization of quantum domain energy paths:

 $$
-\text{Classical Light and Massless Particles}=\text{Observer's Subjective Classical Projection (Quantum Domain Energy Path)}
+\text{Classical Light}=\text{Observer Classicalization}(\text{Quantum Domain Energy State Evolution Path})
+$$

+Massless particles (photons, gluons, gravitons) are subjective illusions of an observer's classicalization of quantum domain state paths:

+$$
+\text{Massless Classical Particles}=\text{Observer's Subjective Classical Illusion (Non-Objective Particle State)}
 $$

 This explains: